 Welcome to Asian Beat #4!
 Having talked about winning moves in South Korea and cracking Japan, we now move to the Chinese mobile games market.

 It’s no secret that the China is emerging as one of the most important mobile games markets this year.
 The forecasted figure for the number of Chinese mobile gamers in 2014 is 288 million, and this is predicted to rise to 770 million by 2018.
-China is hot on North America’s heels; according to a SuperData Research report from May of this year, the Chinese mobile games market is set to overtake the US to become the largest mobile games market in the world in 2015, behind world leader Japan, which is valued at $5 billion.
+China is hot on North America’s heels; according to a SuperData Research report from May of this year, the Chinese mobile games market is set to overtake the US and Japan to become the largest mobile games market in the world in 2015.

 App reviews, ratings, referrals, social media endorsements and shares are all beneficial to highlighting the quality of your app or game to potential users browsing the app stores.
 But just how influential are app reviews, Facebook Likes and the like on click-to-install conversion rates and how can you encourage your players to review and Like your app or mobile game? (more…)